 - A dime a dozen-which means that something is cheap.

-- Beat around the bush-which means to avoid getting straight to the point.
+- Beat around the bush – which means avoid getting straight to the point.

-- Cutting corners-which means to miss out parts of a job.
+- Cutting corners-which means missing out on parts of a job.

 - Rub someone up the wrong way-which means to annoy someone.

 - Cross that bridge when we come to it-which means to face an issue when it arises.